Midlife in the United States (MIDUS 2), 2004-2006 (ICPSR 4652)

 Principal Investigator(s): View help for Principal Investigator(s)

-Carol Ryff, University of Wisconsin-Madison; David M. Almeida, Pennsylvania State University; John Ayanian, Harvard University; Deborah S. Carr, University of Wisconsin-Madison; Paul D. Cleary, Harvard University; Christopher Coe, University of Wisconsin-Madison; Richard Davidson, University of Wisconsin-Madison; Robert F. Krueger, University of Minnesota; Marge E. Lachman, Brandeis University; Nadine F. Marks, University of Wisconsin-Madison; Daniel K. Mroczek, Purdue University; Teresa Seeman, University of California-Los Angeles; Marsha Mailick Seltzer, University of Wisconsin-Madison; Burton H. Singer, Princeton University; Richard P. Sloan, Columbia University; Patricia A. Tun, Brandeis University; Maxine Weinstein, Georgetown University; David Williams, University of Michigan
+Carol D. Ryff, University of Wisconsin-Madison; David M. Almeida, Pennsylvania State University; John Z. Ayanian, University of Michigan; Deborah S. Carr, Boston University; Paul D. Cleary, Yale School of Medicine; Christopher Coe, University of Wisconsin-Madison; Richard J. Davidson, University of Wisconsin-Madison; Robert F. Krueger, University of Minnesota; Marge E. Lachman, Brandeis University; Nadine F. Marks, University of Wisconsin-Madison; Daniel K. Mroczek, Northwestern University; Teresa E. Seeman, University of California-Los Angeles; Marsha Mailick Seltzer, University of Wisconsin-Madison; Burton H. Singer, Princeton University; Richard P. Sloan, Columbia University; Patricia Ann Tun, Brandeis University; Maxine Weinstein, Georgetown University; David R. Williams, Harvard School of Public Health

 Summary View help for Summary

 In 1995-1996, the MacArthur Midlife Research Network carried out a national survey of 7,108 Americans aged 25 to 74 (MIDLIFE IN THE UNITED STATES (MIDUS), 1995-1996 [ICPSR 2760]).
 The purpose of the study was to investigate the role of behavioral, psychological, and social factors in understanding age-related differences in physical and mental health.
 The study was innovative for its broad scientific scope, its diverse samples (which included twins and the siblings of main sample respondents), and its creative use of in-depth assessments in key areas (e.g., daily stress and cognitive functioning).
 A description of the study and findings from it are available at http://www.midus.wisc.edu.
 With support from the National Institute on Aging, a longitudinal follow-up of the original MIDUS samples: core sample (N = 3,487), metropolitan over-samples (N = 757), twins (N = 925 complete pairs), and siblings (N = 950), was conducted in 2004-2006.
 Guiding hypotheses for it, at the most general level, were that behavioral and psychosocial factors are consequential for physical and mental health.
-MIDUS II respondents were aged 35 to 86.
+MIDUS 2 respondents were aged 35 to 86.
 Data collection largely repeated baseline assessments (e.g., phone interview and extensive self-administered questionnaire), with additional questions in selected areas (e.g., cognitive functioning, optimism and coping, stressful life events, and caregiving).
-To add refinements to MIDUS II, an African American sample (N = 592) was recruited from Milwaukee, Wisconsin, who participated in a personal interview and completed a questionnaire paralleling the above assessments.
+To add refinements to MIDUS 2, an African American sample (N = 592) was recruited from Milwaukee, Wisconsin, who participated in a personal interview and completed a questionnaire paralleling the above assessments.
+Survey data for the Milwaukee sample are available in a separate project [ICPSR 22840].
 Also administered was a modified form of the mail questionnaire, via telephone, to respondents who did not complete a self-administered questionnaire.

 Citation View help for Citation